In Context Learning and Reasoning for Symbolic Regression with Large Language Models: Methods

 \subsection{System design}

-Therefore, we designed a workflow (Figure \ref{gptWF}) where we task GPT-4 and GPT-4o with suggesting expressions without fitting constants, and subsequently, we optimize the coefficients of the expressions using SciPy outside the LLM.
-A Python class takes in expressions, optimizes them, then calculates their complexity and mean squared error (MSE).
-These results are stored as a dictionary, the text of which is passed back to LLMs in a subsequent prompt asking to suggest better expressions.
+Therefore, we designed a workflow (Figure \ref{gptWF}) where we task models GPT-4 and GPT-4o with suggesting expressions without fitting constants, and subsequently, we optimize the coefficients of the expressions using SciPy outside the LLM.
+A Python class takes in expressions, optimizes them, and then calculates their complexity and mean squared error (MSE).
+The results are then stored as a dictionary, the text of which is passed back to LLMs in a subsequent prompt asking to suggest better expressions.
 We initially evaluated GPT-3.5-turbo, but found it less reliable in following instructions than GPT-4 and GPT-4o, more frequently generating expressions that didn't parse.
+Although LLMs could have been used to generate the curve-fitting code, we ensure reliability and prevent reward hacking by writing and validating the code ourselves.

+We define complexity as the number of operators and variables/constants in a given expression, or in other words, the total nodes in an expression tree (see Figure \ref{langmuirModelTree}).
+A mathematical expression can be represented as a rooted tree structure where internal nodes correspond to operators, which can be binary (e.g., $+$, $*$, $/$, or \char`^) or unary (like sin or log).
+The leaves, or terminal nodes, represent either variables (e.g., $x_1$, $x_2$) or constant values (e.g., $c_1$, $c_2$).

 We use two prompts: 1) Initial Prompt - where we input data and ask GPT-4 and GPT-4o to suggest expressions, and 2) Iteration Prompt - where, along with data, we provide feedback in JSON format.
 We sort the expressions in descending order of mean squared error, then share this list as feedback, asking the LLMs to suggest new equations optimizing for complexity and loss.
 In addition to this, we also include a system message to guide the behavior of the language model, setting the tone of the conversation.
 We do not use chat history or any advanced forms of memory \cite{bae2022keep,xu2021beyond, xu2022long,zhong2022less} in this workflow.
 The history of generated expressions is maintained externally and provided as feedback in the iteration prompt.
 A Python function maintains this feedback loop by sorting and filtering a list of dictionaries based on MSE and complexity.
 At the start of the search, up to 6 expressions are always returned; later, the least accurate expressions that are not on the Pareto front are pruned in order to manage the length of the context window.
+By making each call to LLMs independent, we aim to minimize hallucinations that have been observed when the chat history becomes too large in conversational models \cite{liu2024lost, shi2023large}, as well as manage cost by pruning the large quantity of generated scratchpad text.